Melissa Dvorak enjoys a vibrant and exciting career as busy harp soloist, chamber musician, orchestral player and harp instructor.

 Melissa has been heard on NPR Morning Edition, and performances have been televised internationally, as well as locally.

 Melissa has over 25 years experience in performing on the harp,and tastes that run from Bach to Broadway to Beatles to current pop.
 Her repertoire is expansive, and she enjoys arranging current pop favorites for the harp.

-Melissa is an avid educator and maintains a private studio of about 20 young harpists.
+Melissa is an avid educator and maintains a private studio of about 30 young harpists.
 She is a certified Suzuki Harp Instructor, which focuses on starting children as young as 3 on the harp.
-She is currently on the faculty of The Levine School of Music and she has held faculty positions as harp instructor at Salisbury University, Howard University, and the Holton Arms School.
+She is currently the director of the Harp Ensemble for the American Youth Philharmonic, and she has held faculty positions as harp instructor at The Levine School of Music, Salisbury University, Howard University, and the Holton Arms School.

 In 2011 Melissa released her CD entitled Lullabies for Lily.